Brief History of Mid-Missouri Fine Arts Society

 MMFAS hold monthly meetings on the second Monday each month with the exception of the months of June, July and August, in the Scenic Regional Library Meeting Room in Union, MO.
 Meetings consist of a business meeting and an art demonstration or educational program and are open to the public.
 Membership consists of regular memberships and associate memberships.

-MMFAS members currently exhibit their work at their Depot Gallery in the Train Station in Washington, MO., in the Government Center in Union, MO. and St. Peters UCC Church’s Gallery in Washington, MO., and also sponsor the annual MMFAS Membership Show at East Central College in the fall for which cash prizes are presented.
+MMFAS members currently exhibit their work at their Depot Gallery in the Train Station in Washington, MO., St. Peters UCC Church’s Gallery in Washington, MO., and also sponsor the annual MMFAS Membership Show at East Central College in the fall for which cash prizes are presented.
 Silent Auctions are held to raise funds for the Art Scholarship that is presented to an art student each year.

 MMFAS is a non-profit organization.